awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/consulting-partner-isv-info.md

-# ISV setup<a name="consulting-partner-isv-info"></a>
+# ISV setup of resell opportunities<a name="consulting-partner-isv-info"></a>

-An ISV can extend a one\-time discount price to a consulting partner for the purpose of a specific resale to a designated buyer\.
-This percentage gets added to the recurring discount to create the total discount off the product price, and becomes the price for a specific transaction\.
+As an ISV, you can authorize consulting partners to resell your products by creating a resale *opportunity* for that partner\.
+You can specify a discount percentage or custom price per product dimension to create a wholesale price for the consulting partner\.
+The partner can mark up the wholesale price when creating their consulting partner private offer for a buyer\.
+For more information about consulting partner private offers, see [Extending a private offer based on an opportunity](consulting-partner-info.md#consulting-partner-recurring-discount)\.

+**Note**
+If the particular terms of the authorization that you want to create are not possible using the AWS Marketplace Management Portal, you can fill out an * AWS Marketplace Reseller Author form*\.
+To request and return the form, reach out to your AWS Marketplace channel account manager or send an email message to [mpcustdesk@amazon\.com](mailto://mpcustdesk@amazon.com)\.

 The following procedure outlines how ISVs can create an opportunity for a consulting partner\.
+To use this feature, you must have permissions to use the **Partners** tab in the AWS Marketplace Management Portal\.
+For more information, see [Policies for AWS Marketplace sellers](detailed-management-portal-permissions.md#seller-managed-policies)\.

 **To create an opportunity for a consulting partner**